MikeKovarik/rage-edit/README.md

 ## <a name="options.isOptions"></a>`$isOptions`: Boolean

-**Note**: Please try to aviod cases where this option could be used.
+**Note**: Please try to avoid cases where this option could be used.

 Every method accepts an options object which is always the last object argument.
 The [.set() method](#method.set) is an exception because it expects a complex data object by default.
-This option allows to explicitly mark object as options object.
+This option allows to explicitly mark the object as the options object.
 Is used internally but can also be useful in some edge cases.

 Check the [Methods'](#methods) introduction to see how it works or the [.set() method](#method.set)'s description for examples.